abrehamgezahegn/abrehamgezahegn/README.md

 I'm a software engineer (Fullstack) at [TextcortexAI](https://textcortex.com/), where I dive deep into the world of the web, Document Object Model ([DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)) and browser internals by building a [chrome extension](https://chrome.google.com/webstore/detail/textcortex-ai-writing-ass/hahkojdegblcccihngmgndhdfheheofe).
 Trying to understand about how the web works from the inside out.

-#### 🌱 Currently Exploring

-- [Remix](https://remix.run/): My latest journey in web development.

-#### 💬 Let's Talk About

-- Spacetime: The mind-bending concepts that bridge physics and philosophy.
-- Startups: From code to company building.
-- Philosophy: Exploring the depths of thought.
-- The Brain 🧠: Our most mysterious organ.

 #### 📚 Recent Reads

 - [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-journey-mastery-Anniversary/dp/0135957052)